Dahie/woro/README.md

 Write once, run once.

-Manage one-time remote tasks in your rails project.
+Manage one-time remote tasks in your Rails project.
 Plugins with Mina that adds support for rake tasks hosted as gists.

 Say you have a data migration to perform on a remote server.
 The procedure is too complex to just do it in the remote console.
 Using database migration is evil.
 A rake task would be nice, but checking this in with the regular repository adds clutter, as you know you will only run this once.